IrosTheBeggar/mStream/README.md

-mStream is an mp3 streaming server.
-It's focus is on ease of installation.  mStream will work right out of the box without any configuration
+mStream is an music streaming server.
+It's focus is on ease of installation.  mStream will work right out of the box without any configuration.

+## Features
+* Supports FLAC streaming
+* Built in SQLite DB.
+No need to setup MySQL
+* Works on Mac, Linux and Windows

 ## Installation